Intermodalics/pickit-docs/docs/documentation/detection/bags/how-to-use-pickit-bags.rst

 .. note::
   If you are detecting a 5-bag pattern, and have enabled the checkbox **Automatically compute which of the horizontal bags is overlapping**, you can still choose the preferred picking order.
-  Pickit will only adjust the order of the horizontal bags depending on which of them is detected to be on top.
+  Pickit will adjust the order of the horizontal bags depending on which of them is detected to be on top.

 .. note::